 Send a Pay for Delete Letter

-You can also write what is known as a pay-for-delete letter to the creditor in an attempt to get a charge-off removed from your credit report.
-In this letter, you state that you are willing to pay the debt in exchange to have it removed from your credit report.
+You can also write what is known as a pay-for-delete letter to the creditor in an attempt to get a charge-off removed from your credit reports.
+In this letter, you state that you are willing to pay the debt in exchange to have it deleted from your credit report.
 You need to be specific in your letter as to what action you want the creditor to take.

-In basic terms, you are agreeing to pay the debt to have it removed from your credit report.
+In basic terms, you are agreeing to pay it in full to have it removed from your credit report.
 However, you have to be detailed in your communication to ensure you get the exact result you want.

 Will a Pay-for-Delete Letter Work?

 No creditor is obligated to meet the terms of a pay-for-delete letter.
 It’s really up to them whether they agree or not.
 If it means they’ll get the money owed to them, they may be willing to do it.
 However, many creditors and collection agencies require that the account is paid in full, otherwise, they won’t be willing to delete the account on your behalf.

-Another way to get a charge-off removed from your account is to request verification of the debt.
+Another way to get a charge-off removed is to request verification of the debt.
 You can do this if there is doubt that the account belongs to you or if some information on the account is incorrect.